kubernetes/enhancements/keps/0001-kubernetes-enhancement-proposal-process.md

 ### Git and GitHub Implementation

-KEPs are checked into the community repo under the `/kep` directory.
+KEPs are checked into the enhancements repo under the `/keps` directory.
-In the future, as needed we can add SIG specific subdirectories.
 KEPs in SIG specific subdirectories have limited impact outside of the SIG and can leverage SIG specific OWNERS files.

 New KEPs can be checked in with a file name in the form of `draft-YYYYMMDD-my-title.md`.